campanell/ml-agents/docs/Limitations.md

 As of version 0.3, we no longer support Python 2.

 ### Tensorflow support
-Currently Ml-Agents are using Tensorflow 1.4 due to the version of the TensorflowSharp plugin we are using.
+Currently Ml-Agents uses TensorFlow 1.4 due to the version of the TensorFlowSharp plugin we are using.